-There are so many holiday-themed pet gifts it makes my head spin; tons of lovey-dovey, heart-shaped this or that for Baxter or Mr. Fluffmeister.
+There are so many holiday-themed pet gifts that it makes my head spin — tons of lovey-dovey, heart-shaped this or that for Baxter or Mr. Fluffmeister.
 But not all traditional gifts are safe.
 With food or treats, for example, ingredients such as chocolate, xylitol and grapes can be toxic to cats and dogs.

-Cat people can go with the catnip pickle toy.
+First, we’ll mix it up with something that’s not pink or red — the bright green catnip pickle toy.
 It’s a soft green pickle filled with aromatic catnip that will have your kitty chasing, grabbing and going nuts.
-It’s Petful’s best-selling toy — for good reason.

-If you’re still feeling the effects from a cold winter or just love to dress up your pets, a new Valentine’s outfit isn’t hard to find.
-This hoodie is lightweight and perfect for walks.
-It comes in 6 sizes and is almost half off from The Sassy Pup.
+If you’re still feeling the effects from a cold winter or just love to dress up your pets, a new Valentine’s Day outfit isn’t hard to find.
+This hoodie is lightweight and perfect for walks; it comes in 6 sizes and is almost half off from The Sassy Pup.

 Category: Bowls & Dishes